Is time more valuable than money?

 With effective time management, you can get sharp on the deadlines and manage your workload in the best possible way.

 Tasks that are time-bound rewire your brain to follow a structured pattern and accomplish those activities in the desired period.
-Timeboxing your tasks and goals allows you to deliver the promised work on time.
+Timeboxing your tasks and goals allow you to deliver the promised work on time.
 One way to do this is by using calendar blocking.
-You can explore more about this pro strategy here.

 3. Enhance The Quality of Your Work